A wise man once said, “Our lives begin to end the day we become silent about things that matter.” That wise man was Martin Luther King, Jr.

 Martin Luther King, Jr., a man ahead of his time, was one of many leaders who emerged and became a sort of salvation for black lives in the 1960’s.
 He fought against white supremacy and racism.
 Between 1955 and 1968, Martin Luther King, Jr. helped change America.
 He brought to the world’s attention how unfairly blacks were treated.
 He, along with countless other black leaders left an imprint in this world that will never be forgotten.
 It took strong leaders, a person who believed in peace and justice, to win more freedom for black Americans.
-He was murdered, because he fought against white supremacy and racism.
+He was murdered because he fought against white supremacy and racism.
 Yet, 60 years later from 1968 to 2016, his legacy is tainted by modern racism; racism many choose to ignore rather than fight.

-Sure, black Americans have the right to vote, and are not persecuted for being a different skin tone as often as before, but between cultural appropriation, racial slang thrown around between white college and high school students, racial profiling, and other forms of modern racism, black Americans have less opportunities than white Americans.
+Sure, black Americans have the right to vote, and are not persecuted for being a different skin tone as often as before, but between cultural appropriation, racial slang thrown around between white college and high school students, racial profiling, and other forms of modern racism, black Americans have fewer opportunities than white Americans.

 This is why the fight against oppression is still important.
 It is important we identify our wrongs and our rights, our flaws and our imperfections, so we put an end to cultural appropriation, and police brutality, and longer prison sentences.
 We can put an end to job rejections because of “black names”, and racial profiling and lack of representation.
 We can burn the confederate flag, and demolish stereotypes about people of color.